TryGhost/gscan/README.md

 `gscan /path/to/theme.zip -z`

 You can also pass a version.
+Currently supported are:
+- `--v1` or `-1`
+- `--v2` or `-2`
+- `--v3` or `-3`

-Currently supported is `--v1` or `-1`, which will check the theme for 1.0.0 requirements.
-By default, GScan will always check for the latest version:
+Above will check the theme for according 1.0, 2.0, 3.0 requirements.
+By default, GScan will always check for the latest (2.0) version:

 `gscan /path/to/theme.zip -z1`

 or

 `gscan /path/to/theme/directory --v1`

+or

+`gscan /path/to/theme/directory --v3`

+Another accepted parameter is `--canary` which checks for upcoming (3.0) version:

+`gscan /path/to/theme/directory --canary`

 ### 3. Lib usage